HayleyFuller/sql_challenge/README.md

 ## Instructions

-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
+This challenge is divided into three parts: data modeling, data engineering, and data analysis.

 ## Part 1 - Data Modeling